 He stretched out what looked like a hand and took me by the hair of my head.
 The Spirit lifted me up between earth and heaven and in visions of God he took me to Jerusalem, to the entrance of the north gate of the inner court, where the idol that provokes to jealousy stood.
 Ezekiel 8:3

 “Don’t poke the bear” a common saying used to warn those being careless, fearless, ignorant or foolish,about the dangers of making a bear angry.
-While the bear slumbers or is in hibernation or a state of peace and happiness, can project an image that mask reality.
+While the bear slumbers or is in hibernation, a state of peace and happiness, can be projected an image that mask a harsh reality.
 Though they might be cute, and seem harmless, even the youngest bear has enough powers to alter ones course of existence.

 Time and time again, people took for granted the bears power, even thinking that it could beaten by those of us who were strong or either studied and knowledgable about his habits and behavior that they overlooked two important factors: